imgly/blog-ffmpeg-aws-spot-instances/README.md

 # AWS FFmpeg Guide 🚀

 This repository contains scripts and examples to accompany the article *Running FFmpeg on AWS Spot Instances*.
 It demonstrates how to set up AWS, install FFmpeg, and process videos at scale while keeping costs low.
-Read more on the [blog here](https://img.ly/blog/how-to-run-ffmpeg-on-aws-spot-instances-for-scalable-low-cost-video-processing/).
+Read more on the blog [How to Run FFmpeg on AWS Spot Instances for Scalable, Low-Cost Video Processing](https://img.ly/blog/how-to-run-ffmpeg-on-aws-spot-instances-for-scalable-low-cost-video-processing/).
 ---

 ## 📖 Overview